Emergency Backup Freezers

 Columbia University Irving Medical Center (CUIMC) Freezer Failure Emergency Protocol

-CUIMC has obtained thirteen, -80C upright, shelved freezers that are available for the research community to use during a freezer failure while their freezer is being repaired or replaced.
+CUIMC has obtained upright, shelved -80C freezers that are available for the research community to use during a freezer failure while their freezer is being repaired or replaced.
 These freezers are alarmed using a remote wireless environmental monitoring system administered by CU Facilities, specifically, Yvonne Wojcicki, Executive Director of Campus Life Safety & Regulatory Compliance.
 This system tracks freezer temperature and will alert CU Facilities immediately of increased temperatures.
-The freezers are located in secured (card reader controlled) rooms.
+The freezers are located in secured (card reader-controlled) rooms.

 - Black Building, Room 262 (4 units)

 - Hammer Health Sciences Center, Lower Level 2, Room 212D (3 units)

 - Irving Cancer Research Center, Garage Level 3, near Stairwell A (3 units)